Fatma Aliye Topuz: Women's rights activist

 Beside her literary works, she wrote for thirteen years between 1895 and 1908 columns in the magazine Hanımlara Mahsus Gazete ("Ladies' Own Gazette") about women's rights without giving up her conservative views.
 Her sister Emine Semiye Önasya (1864–1944), one of the first Turkish feminists, was also among the intellectual women as editorial staff of the twice a week issued magazine.
+They also contributed to Mehâsin which was started after the Young Turk Revolution in 1908.

-In her 1896 published book Nisvan-ı İslam ("Women of Islam"), Fatma Aliye explained the situation of Muslim women to the western world.
+In her 1896 published book Nisvan-i Islam ("Women of Islam"), Fatma Aliye explained the situation of Muslim women to the western world.
 As written in her magazine columns, she defended in this book the conservative traditions contrary to the modern characters she created in her novels.

 Humanitarian

 Fatma Aliye was also engaged in charity.
-After the Greco-Turkish War, she founded in 1897 a charitable organization "Nisvan-ı Osmaniye İmdat Cemiyeti" ("Ottoman Women's Association for Aid") to support families of soldiers.
+After the Greco-Turkish War, she founded in 1897 a charitable organization "Nisvan-ı Osmaniye İmdat Cemiyeti" (Ottoman Women's Association for Aid) to support families of soldiers.
 It was one of the first women's organizations in the country.
 For her humanitarian efforts, she was awarded the Order of Charity (Şefkat Nişanı) by Sultan Abdul Hamid II in 1899.

 Fatma Aliye became also the first female member of the "Osmanlı Hilal-i Ahmer Cemiyeti" (Ottoman Red Crescent).
 Furthermore, she worked for the "Müdafaa-i Milliye Osmanlı Kadınlar Heyeti" (Ottoman Women's Committee for National Defence), founded after the Italo-Turkish War and Balkan Wars in the 1910s.

 Last years

-Her youngest daughter Zübeyde İsmet converted in 1926 to Christianity, left Turkey to become a Roman Catholic nun.
+Her youngest daughter Zübeyde İsmet converted to Christianity in 1926 and left Turkey to become a Roman Catholic nun.
 Fatma Aliye travelled in the 1920s several times to France in search of her daughter and also for her own health reasons.
 In 1928, she lost her husband.
 Fatma Aliye adopted the family name "Topuz" after the introduction of the Surname Law in Turkey, which was enacted on 21 June 1934.
 Having lived her last years in poor health and financial distress, she died on 13 July 1936 in Istanbul.
 She was laid to rest at the Feriköy Cemetery.